SWEdatCode/Emoji_repo/README.md

 # Emoji_repo
-Rating Widget using Html, CSS and JS
+ A simple Emojis Rating Widget using Html, CSS and JS :)